Nutritious Solid Foods for 9-Month-Old Baby | SuperBottoms

 Consult your paediatrician if you have concerns about your baby's nutrition or growth.
 They can provide personalised advice and monitor your baby's development.

-Best Solid Foods for 9 Month Old Baby
+Best Solid Foods for 9 a 9-month-old baby

 1. Fruits

-• Soft fruits: Bananas, avocados, pears, and peaches are excellent options for 9 month old babies due to their soft texture and mild flavor.
+• Soft fruits: Bananas, avocados, pears, and peaches are excellent options for 9-month-old babies due to their smooth texture and mild flavour.

 • Introduce one at a time: To monitor for allergies, introduce one new fruit at a time and wait a few days before introducing another.